ryuuzaki42/php7-SlackBuild/README.md

+## - A new version in: https://github.com/ryuuzaki42/php7-Slackware-14.2

 # php7-SlackBuild
-Script to compile php 7 on Slackware 14.02 and current
+Script to compile php 7 on Slackware 14.2 and current

 ### Installation